wesharper/westonharper.com/src/posts/demystifying-callbacks.md

 ### References, References, References

-Knowing what we know now about objects in JavaScript, let's rewrite our program so that we have a `reference` to our anonymous function.
+Armed with some knowledge about objects in JavaScript, let's get back to our anonymous function.

 ```JavaScript
 // remember, functions are objects in JavaScript